Toulouse is the destination for aviation enthusiasts and foodies too.

 The city has a large medieval old town with narrow streets and small squares spread out between the Capitole square and the river, along which you can find small boutiques and restaurants.

 A splendid souvenir from Toulouse is a blue color obtained from woad, which can be used to dye fabrics.
-Woad blue was the source of the city’s wealth in the Middle Ages and it has often been used to paint the window frames and door jambs of houses in the old town.
+Woad blue was the source of the city’s wealth in the Middle Ages, and it has often been used to paint the window frames and door jambs of houses in the old town.

 Toulouse is also called the pink city, and the reason for that can best be seen from above.
 You can get a free view over the city’s pink rooftops from the roof of Galleries Lafayette, which can be reached by elevator.